sivansh11/dawn/writeup.md

     return fn(std::forward<args_t>(args)...);                 \
   }

-// Use the macro to create a 'log_error' function for syscall 1000 define_syscall(1000, log_error, void(const char *));
+// Define the `get_mapped_memory` syscall (number 1002) which takes no arguments
+// and returns a void pointer. define_syscall(1002, get_mapped_memory, void *());

 int main() {
-  // The familiar std::cout still works because the emulator
-  // implements the necessary syscalls for newlib. std::cout << "test\n";

-  // And our custom syscall is now available as a C++ function. log_error("This is a custom error message from the script!");
+  // Call the syscall to get the guest virtual address of the shared memory. uint8_t *mapped_memory = reinterpret_cast<uint8_t *>(get_mapped_memory());

+  // The string to be copied into the shared memory. const char *msg = "hello world, from riscv";

+  // Copy the string into the shared memory.
+The host will see this change. std::memcpy(mapped_memory, msg, std::strlen(msg) + 1);

-  return 0;
+  // Return 0 to indicate successful execution. return 0;
 }
 ```

 This same mechanism is used to provide a minimal C standard library (`newlib`) implementation, handling `exit`, memory allocation (`brk`), and other essential functions.
+For a more complete look at host and guest code, take a look at simple [host](https://github.com/sivansh11/dawn/blob/main/examples/simple/main.cpp) and simple [guest](https://github.com/sivansh11/dawn/blob/main/tests/examples/simple/main.cpp).

-# Compiling Guest Code
+## Compiling Guest Code

 To compile C/C++ code (or any other language) for our RISC-V emulator, we need a **cross-compiler**.
 A cross-compiler runs on one architecture (e.g., x86-64 Linux) but generates executable code for a different architecture (e.g., RISC-V 64-bit).